Queen Elizabus is a transportation must during your visit to Garrison for the Dickens Village Festival.

 The trip was a great eye popper.
 People waved and stopped the two travelers along the way back to Garrison.

-Since its arrival, people have been really enchanted with the bus and the committee has had many requests to use the bus.
+Since her arrival, people have been really enchanted with the bus and the committee has had many requests to use the bus.
 Besides using her in the festival, she’s been rented out for festivals, weddings and celebrations.